What Is Depression, and Why Is It More Than Just Being Sad?

 How common is depression?
 According to the WHO, about 280 million people have depression worldwide.
 It’s projected that untreated mental health problems — particularly depressive disorders — will be the leading cause of mortality and disability by 2030.

 Sadly, there’s a lot of misinformation and some myths about depression that prevent people from getting the help they need.
-However, there’s the way out!
+However, there’s a way out!

 It’s easy to overlook the signs and symptoms of depression as a result of the stigma surrounding this mood disorder.
 Some people exhibit no signs at all.